 - Oops!Something went wrong.Please try again later.

 Medtronic plc MDT has been gaining on a slew of product launches and regulatory approvals.
-Faster-than-expected recovery in the second quarter of fiscal 2021 and improvement in geographical performances buoy optimism as well.
-However, foreign exchange fluctuations and a stiff competitive landscape are major downsides.
+Business recovery in the third quarter of fiscal 2021 and improvement in segmental performances buoy optimism as well.
+However, foreign-exchange fluctuations and a stiff competitive landscape are major downsides.

 Let’s delve deeper.